 Safety – We just cannot stress this enough.
 The best views come from the Unprotected edges, you are walking on slippy sandstone boulders with a 1000ft share drop inches from your feet!
 Take EXTREME care, one day a selfie taker will die here!

 What Else to See in the Area?

-However stunning as we said driving all the way here from Las Vegas (280+ Miles) or another “nearby” city (nearby being used very loosely!) is a tough ask.
-But the best way to visit the bend is part of a Grand Canyon Area Road trip, This is one reason the Bend if often mistaken as being part of the GC, it is included in GC Tours!
-Our Favourite Road Trip is 3 Day loop around the Canyon Starting and ending in Las Vegas (or head onwards into California?) we will take a quick look at this loop in a clockwise direction showing Some of the attractions along the way.
+However stunning, as we said driving all the way here from Las Vegas (280+ Miles) or another “nearby” city (nearby being used very loosely!) is a tough ask.
+But the best way to visit the bend is part of a Grand Canyon Area Road trip, This is one reason the Bend is often mistaken as being part of the GC, it is included in GC Tours!
+Our Favourite Road Trip is 3 Day loop around the Canyon Starting and ending in Las Vegas (or heading onwards into California?) we will take a quick look at this loop in a clockwise direction showing Some of the attractions along the way.
 You can obviously do this in reverse, or just the south side of the canyon missing out Zion and Bryce and shorten this to 1-2 nights.

 Heading out of Vegas along the I-15, through some pretty stunning scenery.
 The first place you hit is St George, a stunning City Framed by huge towering mountains.
 From here you break away from the Interstate and pick up Highway-9 leading you into Zion Canyon.